-15.4 Corporations as well as natural persons can commit criminal offences.
-This is recognised in some legislative provisions that substitute fines for imprisonment as penalties: Interpretation and General Provisions Acts SI s 51(2); Tu s 73(2).
-However, the Penal Codes lack any provision on the conditions for the liability of corporations.
-The matter is left to the common law.
+15.4 Corporations as well as natural persons can commit criminal offences if certain conditions are met.
+The Penal Code s 19 provides:

+A corporation may be criminally liable to the same extent as a natural person, provided that the acts and intentions of its principals or responsible servants may be attributed to the corporation.

+The Code does not, however detail the conditions for attributing the acts and intentions of its principals and responsible servants.
+The matter is left to the common law: see below 15.7-15.14.

-- 15.5 In modern times there has been a proliferation of regulatory offences such as those relating to occupational health and safety, fair trading and licensing, all matters that may involve corporations.
+15.5 In modern times there has been a proliferation of regulatory offences such as those relating to occupational health and safety, fair trading and licensing, all matters that may involve corporations.
 However, there are no formal limits on the offences that a corporation can commit.
 Although there are some offences which are practically inconceivable for a corporation to commit, corporate liability is not confined to commercial offences.
-For example, a corporation can, in principle, commit an offence against the person such as manslaughter, especially if the corporation is shown to have caused death in a grossly negligent manner. - 15.6 A corporation can only act through its personnel.
+For example, a corporation can, in principle, commit an offence against the person such as manslaughter, especially if the corporation is shown to have caused death through gross negligence.

+15.6 A corporation as an abstract entity cannot be imprisoned.
+It can, however, be fined or required to perform community work.
+The Code s 58B provides that, where imprisonment alone is prescribed as the penalty for an offence, a court may substitute a fine or a sentence of community work.

+Common law principles of corporate liability

+15.7 A corporation can only act through its personnel.
 In determining which actions can be attributed to a corporation, the common law requires corporate personnel to be acting within the scope of their authority or employment.
 This does not mean that there must be some instruction or authorisation to engage in the conduct.
-It means no more than that the conduct must fall within an assigned area of operation and perhaps must be linked to a benefit for the corporation: Canadian Dredge & Dock Co v The Queen [1985] 1 SCR 662 at 684-685, 713-714.
-The conduct may be disguised from other corporate personnel and may even be in breach of corporate policy. - 15.7 Common law principles for attributing criminal liability to corporations have been highly restrictive.
+It means no more than that the conduct must fall within an assigned area of operation and perhaps must be linked to a benefit for the corporation: Canadian Dredge & Dock Co v The Queen [1985] 1 SCR 662.
+The conduct may be disguised from other corporate personnel and may even be in breach of corporate policy.

+15.8 Common law principles for attributing criminal liability to corporations have been highly restrictive.
 Vicarious liability, attributing to an employer what all employees do in the course of their employment, has been rejected in criminal law even though it is recognised as part of the civil law of torts.
+This is reaffirmed in the Code s 19, which provides:

+In all cases in which it is necessary to prove criminal intention, a person shall not be liable for the criminal act of another person, whether that person is his child, servant, employee, agent or merely a stranger.

-It has been said that vicarious liability would make a person responsible for acts occurring independently of the exercise of the will and would therefore contradict the defence of lack of will in the Griffith Code [SI/Ki/Tu s 9]: Grain Sorghum Marketing Board v Supastok Pty Ltd [1964] Qd R 98. - 15.8 Under common law principles, only 'identification liability' has been recognised in criminal law.
+15.9 Under common law principles, only 'identification liability' has been recognised in criminal law.
 With 'identification liability', liability can flow to a corporation only from the personal liability of those higher management personnel who are identifiable with it, constituting its 'directing mind and will'.
-One or more of these personnel must commit an offence before the corporation commits an offence. - 15.9 An influential statement of the common law principles has been that of Lord Reid in Tesco Supermarkets Ltd v Nattrass [1972] AC 153; [1971] 2 All ER 127:
+One or more of these personnel must commit an offence before the corporation commits an offence.

+15.10 An influential statement of the common law principles has been that of Lord Reid in Tesco Supermarkets Ltd v Nattrass [1972] AC 153; [1971] 2 All ER 127: